tableau/connector-plugin-sdk/docs/dialect.md

 Attribute | Required | Description
 -|-|-
 name | Y | Dialect name.
-Used for dependency lookup. class | Y | Should match the plug-in's class, as defined in the manifest. base | N | Specifies a base dialect to build upon.
+Used for dependency lookup. class | Y | Should match the plugin's class, as defined in the manifest. base | N | Specifies a base dialect to build upon.
 If a certain property or function isn't defined in a dialect definition file, the connector will fall back to its base dialect's behavior (assuming a value for <span style="font-family: courier new">base</span> is defined), and SQL-92 default behavior (if a value for <span style="font-family: courier new">base</span> is not defined). **Important:** This must be a valid, existing dialect.
 If the specified base does not exist, the connector will fail to load.
 For a list of bases, see [Dialect base classes]({{ site.baseurl }}/docs/design#dialect-base-classes). dialect-version | N | Indicates the minimum database version applicable to the TDD file.
 For example, if you're adding a function definition that wasn't implemented until FooDB 3.0, then <span style="font-family: courier new">set dialect-version='3.0'</span>. version | Y | Must match the current Tableau version in the format YY.Q; for example, "20.1".